 Bart Ross, Recovery & Alumni Services Coordinator

-This past February, we had our Origins reunion.
+This past February, we had our Hanley reunion.
 The theme was “Zoomed into the Fourth Dimension.”
 A great time was had by all who attended.
 As I had the opportunity to lead a couple of meetings, I thought I would also write an article on what the fourth dimension means to me.

 In Bill’s Story on Page 8 of the Big Book, he writes, “How dark it is before the dawn!”

 In reality, that was the beginning of my last debauch.
 I would soon catapult into what I like to call the fourth dimension of existence.
 I was to know happiness, peace, and usefulness in the way of life that is incredibly more wonderful as time passes.

 I believe we are all born into a four-dimensional world.
 As we live our lives, we begin separating ourselves from our Creator.

 Slowly our world becomes three-dimensional, and then we experience the spiritual sickness of being restless, irritable, and discontented.
 We become consciously and unconsciously separated from God and the people around us.
 Resentment and fear begin to run our lives.